alexch/rerun/README.md

 --clear (or -c) clear the screen before each run

 --exit (or -x) expect the program to exit.
-With this option, rerun checks the return value; without it, rerun checks that the process is running.
+With this option, rerun checks the return value; without it, rerun checks that the launched process is still running.

 Also --version and --help.